alan-turing-institute/scivision/contributing.md

   }
 ```

+After you are done, create a pull request with the changes.
+A scivision maintainer will approve the addition, making it available to all scivision users.

 #### Preparing a dataset for inclusion in the catalog:

-In order to submit a dataset to the scivision catalog, you must first set a GitHub repository containing important metadata as per [this template](docs/data_repository_template.md).
+In order to submit a dataset to the scivision catalog, you must first set up a GitHub repository containing important metadata as per [this template](docs/data_repository_template.md).

 This will enable you load your dataset via the scivision API and run matching models from catalog on it.